 Reduce flanking sound by isolating skirting boards and architraves from the flooring.
 Roll the isolation strip over the flooring and place the skirting board on top.
 Trim excess tape with a sharp knife.
 Leave a 2-3mm gap between architraves and the surface of the floor.

-Use support noggins between the joists in kitchens and bathrooms to support the flooring in higher load areas.
+You can use this floating floor sound insulation system in kitchens and bathrooms.
+Use support noggins between the joists to support the flooring in higher load areas.

 Noisedeck 32 Direct to Joist